edderkoppen/pittl-ctlr/README.md

 >*pittld*

-at the command line or-- assuming the installation of the systemd units succeeded-- automatically upon restart of the Raspberry Pi.
+at the command-line or-- assuming the installation of the systemd units succeeded-- automatically upon restart of the Raspberry Pi.
 The logs for pittld can be followed with

 >*journalctl -f -u pittld*